 Role of the Institutional Review Board

 The Institutional Review Board (IRB) at Saint Xavier University is established in compliance with Title 45, Part 46 of the Code of Federal Regulations (Rev. June 18, 1991).
-The role of the IRB is to review in advance all research proposals involving human subjects data, and to monitor the progress of projects which have received IRB approval.
+The role of the IRB is to review all proposals for research involving human subjects prior to commencement of such research, and to monitor the progress of projects which have received IRB approval.
 The purpose of IRB review is not to place obstacles in the path of legitimate research, but rather to ensure that the rights of human research subjects are fully protected.

 The Code of Federal regulations defines research as "systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge" (45 CFR 46.102d).
-In effect human subjects research is any activity which involves the collection of human data for the purpose of generalization, including pre-tests and pilot studies, as well as the actual data collection stage.
+In effect, human subjects research is any activity involving the collection of data about living individuals for the purpose of generalization, including pre-tests and pilot studies (45 CFR 46 102f).
 It not only includes faculty research, but also student research involving human subjects (for example master's theses and class projects involving surveys or human subjects experiments).
-Examples of human subjects research include (but are not limited to): psychological experiments, comparative studies of teaching outcomes, anthropological field work, sociological surveys and interviews, biological experiments, medical clinical trials, classroom surveys, evaluation research, market surveys, telephone and mail surveys and focus groups.
+Examples of human subjects research include, but are not limited to, psychological experiments, comparative studies of teaching outcomes, ethnographic research or anthropological field work, sociological surveys and interviews, biological experiments, medical clinical trials, classroom surveys, evaluation research, market surveys, telephone and mail surveys and focus groups.

 The mandate of the IRB is:

 - to monitor and review all research conducted by Saint Xavier University faculty, students and staff that compiles and analyzes data gathered from or about human subjects, and

 - to monitor and review all human subjects research conducted at Saint Xavier by parties not affiliated with the University which uses Saint Xavier students, faculty or staff as research subjects.